Common Insurance Ploys After an Accident

 Making you Settle Too Early

 Adjusters will also try to make you settle too early in order to avoid paying for more.
-Making you settled too early can be seen in the following ways:
+Settling too early can be seen in the following ways:

 - Rushing through your claim